marquistj13/MyBlog/_collection_ScholarThings_General_Paper/cv_Tracking/A Graphical Social Topology Model for Multi-Object Tracking.md

 ---
-title: 17.2.16 A Graphical Social Topology Model for Multi-Object Tracking
+title:  A Graphical Social Topology Model for Multi-Object Tracking
+date:   2017-02-16
 ---